Collins0399/E-commerce-Coffee-order/README.md

-E-commerce Coffee Order
+☕ E-commerce Coffee Order
-An e-commerce web application for ordering coffee online.
-Users can browse coffee items, add them to a cart, and place an order seamlessly.
+E-commerce Coffee Order is a web application that allows users to order coffee online.
+Users can browse a selection of coffee items, add them to a cart, and place an order seamlessly.

+📌 Description
+An e-commerce platform built for ordering coffee online.
+The system offers a simple and interactive user experience where customers can view available coffee products, manage a shopping cart, and place orders efficiently.

- Tech Stack
+🛠️ Tech Stack
+Technology	Description
-JavaScript – for interactivity and frontend logic

-HTML – to structure the web pages
+JavaScript	Adds interactivity and manages cart behavior on the frontend HTML	Structures the web pages and forms

-CSS – for styling the user interface
+CSS	Styles the user interface and layout

-PHP – to handle server-side processing and order management

-Features
-View a list of available coffee products

-Add coffee items to a shopping cart

-Place an order with customer details

-Confirmation of orders via the backend (PHP)
+PHP	Handles backend logic and processes orders